State Government Representatives

 Izaak Walton League of America – The “Education and Outreach” section on the Isaac Walton League home page provides links to educational topics, which also lend themselves to research and other projects-oriented activities.
 Topics include the American Wetlands Campaign, Clean Air Now Campaign, Fish Kill Advisory Network, Midwest Power Plant Campaign, Outdoor Ethics Program, Save Our Streams Program, and the Sustainability Education Program.

-Polluted Runoff (Nonpoint Source Pollution) – This Environmental Protection Agency page has links to numerous fact sheets, articles and other sources of information about nonpoint source pollution, including “Do’s and Don’ts Around the Home”, “Information for Students and Educators” and a Kid’s Page with games and other educational activities.
+Polluted Runoff (Nonpoint Source Pollution) – This Environmental Protection Agency page has links to numerous fact sheets, articles and other sources of information about nonpoint source pollution, including “Do’s and Don’ts Around the Home”, “Information for Students and Educators”.

 Surf Your Watershed – This Environmental Protection Agency website is fully interactive: just enter your zip code, city or county to view and/or print a map of your watershed, complete with water quality indications.